xdmushui/partner-center-sdk/develop/create-azure-plan.md

 To remove existing Azure reservations, you must submit a [cancellation request](https://docs.microsoft.com/en-us/partner-center/azure-reservations-manage#cancel-or-exchange-a-reservation).
 Once an Azure plan is suspended, you cannot reactivate it.

 ## Upgrade from Microsoft Azure (MS-AZR-0145P) to Azure plan
-You cannot create Azure plan for an existing customer with Azure Usage subscriptions (MS-AZR-0145P).
+You cannot create an Azure plan for an existing customer with Microsoft Azure usage subscriptions (**MS-AZR-0145P**).

 ## Azure spending